Baghban (2003 film): Production

 After years in development hell, the project was revived.
 Achala Nagar was chosen to help B. R. Chopra write the screenplay, dialogue, and story; Satish Bhatnagar, Ram Govind, and Shafiq Ansari co-wrote them, and Salim Khan and Javed Akhtar polished the dialogue.
+Baghban was the last unofficial partnership between the legendary Salim–Javed screenwriter duo.
+Bachchan had requested that Akhtar write his final speech in the film while Salman Khan requested his father Salim Khan to write his speech in the film.
+Neither Salim Khan nor Javed Akhtar were credited.

 The role of Raj Malhotra, for which Ravi Chopra had wanted Kumar, was given to Bachchan because the former actor was too old to play a 60-year-old man.
 Hema Malini was cast as Pooja, who is five years younger than Raj.
 The Chopras originally wanted a much-younger actress to star with Bachchan, but they changed their minds to avoid difficulty with the make-up a younger actress would require.
 Although Malini was initially reluctant to play a film role unless she liked it, she did not want to disappoint her fans.
 When she heard the story, she said she had waited a long time for a film suited for her age.
-Neeta Lulla and B. R. Chopra's daughter-in-law, Renu, were her costume designers.
+Baghban reunited Bachchan and Malini onscreen after 20 years, having last appeared together in Nastik (1983).
+Neeta Lulla and B. R. Chopra's daughter-in-law, Renu, were Malini's costume designers.